 Improving your culture or changing it doesn’t happen overnight.
 It’s built over time.
 Jason Fried says, “You don’t create a culture.
 Culture happens.
 It’s the by-product of consistent behavior.”
 Let high-touch marketing happen this way too, as a byproduct of high-touch business.

 2. Make trust deposits

-Hundreds of companies offer services to track data and analytics across all channels online and offline to give you insights into the likes, shares, and other vanity metrics.
-Instead of focusing on these, work towards making a deposit into the “trust account” of your customers.
+Hundreds of companies offer services that track data across online and offline channels to give you insights into likes, shares, and other vanity metrics.
+Instead of focusing on these analytics, work towards making a deposit into the “trust account” of your customers.

 Think about this every time a person comes into contact with your company’s product, service and communications.
 Disney’s “moment of wow” is a good example of this.
 They constantly look through the lens of their customer to ensure every experience, down to the smallest detail, adds up to a huge wow.